waledroid/MobileSAM_knowledge_Distillation/README.md

 # SAM_knowledge_Distillation
-An implementation and visualization of a distilled Mobile SAM to a very small architecture optimised for edge device
+An implementation and visualization of a distilled Mobile SAM into a very small architecture optimised for edge device

 ## TENSORRT AND ONNX INSTALLATION